leanprover-community/blog/posts/simp-made-simple.md

 ## `Step`

 [`Step`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.Step#doc) is the type that represents a single step in the simplification loop.
-At any given point, we can do three things:
-1. Simplify an expression `e` to a new expression `e'` and stop there (i.e.  don't visit any subexpressions in the case of a preprocedure)
-2. Simplify an expression `e` to a new expression `e'` and continuing the process *at* `e'` (i.e. `e'` may be simplified further), before moving to subexpressions if this is a preprocedure.
+In `simp`'s algorithm, a step intuitively corresponds to two pieces of information:
-3. Simplify an expression `e` to a new expression `e'` and continue the process *on subexpressions* of `e'` (if this is a preprocedure).
+1) The simplication of an expression `e` (a subexpression of what we're currently simplifying) to a new expression `e'`

-Note that the 2 and 3 are the same for `post` procedures.
+2) What should be simplified next: one of the nice features of the `simp` algorithm is that it *dynamically* chooses what will happen next.
+In particular, simprocs get some amount of control over this.

 Let's now look at this more formally.
 To begin, `simp` has a custom structure to describe the result of a procedure called [`Result`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.Result#doc):